Pro-Palestinian protests sweep US college campuses following mass arrests at Columbia

 Tensions remained high Monday at Columbia in New York City, where the campus gates were locked to anyone without a school ID and where protests broke out both on campus and outside.

-U.S. Rep. Kathy Manning, a Democrat from North Carolina who was visiting Columbia with three other Jewish members of Congress to view the encampment, told reporters after meeting with students from the Jewish Law Students Association that there was ''an enormous encampment of people'' who had taken up about a third of the green.
+U.S. Rep. Kathy Manning, a Democrat from North Carolina who was visiting Columbia with three other Jewish members of Congress, told reporters after meeting with students from the Jewish Law Students Association that there was ''an enormous encampment of people'' who had taken up about a third of the green.

 ''We saw signs indicating that Israel should be destroyed,'' she said after leaving the Morningside Heights campus.